jfemiani/hands-on-activities/turtle/README.md

 #### Exercise
 _ What else can you draw with the turtle?
 Use loops and functions to make interesting shapes. _

+(I modified it to draw random shapes below)

 <iframe src="https://trinket.io/embed/python/a8bffcbebe" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>